rushi-the-neural-arch/COVID-19-Drug-Designing-using-Deep-Learning/README.md

 ## References

-We gratefully thank all the researchers and developers who constantly work hard and open-source their findings to develop the solution to battle this pandemic to find better cure or vaccination.
-The above-proposed work is made possible only because of their initial and continuous research and findings.
+We gratefully thank all the researchers and developers who constantly work hard and open-source their findings to develop the solution to battle this pandemic to find better cure or vaccination and.
+The above-proposed work is made possible only because of their initial and continuous research, observations and findings.

 [Structure of Mpro from COVID-19 virus and discovery of its inhibitors](https://www.nature.com/articles/s41586-020-2223-y)